pilkiad/caelum/README.md

 > ⚠️ funl is currently in the unstable, incomplete version **a-3**.

-Take a look at the [changelog](./changelog.md) to see what the current development stage is.
+Take a look at the [changelog](./docs/changelog.md) to see what the current development stage is.

+Also there is a [reference](./docs/reference.md).

 ## Example